LucidBlue/ros-to-minecraft/README.md

 # ros-to-minecraft
 ==================

-simple demo linking ROS to Spock (an open-source python implementation of the Minecraft protocol)
+simple demo linking ROS to Spock (an open-source Python implementation of the Minecraft protocol)